cocoltre/cocoltre.github.io/postlevel.md

 A couple of things stand out:
 - Mutual information picks only LIWC features in its top-20, meaning it mostly finds signal in the types of words used (themes/categories), rather than in basic text length or sentiment.
 - The univariate and correlation rankings end up being almost identical here, which suggests that the features that differ the most between burst vs non-burst are also the ones most directly correlated with the burst label.
+- The forward-selected features appear more uniformly distributed about the different subgroups: some are LIWC, some are text properties, without being correlated, and we still have 1 VADER feature to represent the sentiment perceived by the post.
+- The manually-selected and the unions of features give a higher number of features.
+We will try to understand if it's necessary to keep all of them of if we can restrict us to a smaller subset.

 ## 4. Model Analyses
 Now that we have several “shortlists” of features, the next question is simple:

-**How many features do we really need to predict a burst well?**
+**How many features do we really need to predict a burst?**
-We’d like to keep the feature set **as small as possible**, while staying **as close as possible to the performance of the full 86-feature model**.
+We’d like to keep the feature set as small as possible, while staying as close as possible to the performance of the full 86-feature model!

 Here are all the subsets we will test: